GammaRBurst/PathfinderUtilities/README.md

 * __Climate__: The temperature the creatures are used to.
 Some combinations of environment and climate may result in strange contradictions, such as warm glaciers. __OR__ and __XOR__ selection modes are available.
 * __Planes__: The plane of origin. __OR__ and __XOR__ selection modes are available.
 * __Sources__: The books the creatures come from.
 Those under _Other books_ are actually groups of manuals, because they usually have too little material to justify an entire category. __OR__ selection mode is applied.
+* __Templates__: What kind of templates are applied randomly to the creature.
+A high overall probability may slow considerably the generation of the table.
+Physical modification templates can be applied up to 3 times per creatures, all other categories only once per creature.
+Different categories don't limit each other though.
 * __List of creatures__: Creates a list of all the creatures that match the criteria, without creating groups.
 Disables _mixed groups_, _Number of creatures_, _CR increase_ as well as table settings.
 * __Enable links__: Adds links to monster sheets on [Archives of Nethys](https://www.aonprd.com/).
 * __Variant creatures__: Some creatures don't have their own personal sheet, but are defined as variations of other creatures and may require some more work to use them.
 Disable this option if you don't like the idea.